Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 - Gigbag Included? : Yes

 This could be the perfect backpacking guitar!
-Check it out at the link below.
+Check it out at the links above for current pricing information.

-The OF420L backpack guitar from Journey stands out from the rest of the guitars on this list thanks to its innovative and premium design.
-It will pack away to an even smaller size (length-wise at least!) than the guitars above thanks to its collapsible neck!
+The OF422L backpack guitar from Journey stands out from many of the guitars on this list thanks to its innovative and premium design.
+It will pack away to an even smaller size (length-wise at least!) than the guitars above, thanks to its collapsible neck!
 This video will show you how easy it is to assemble and disassemble the guitar in seconds.

-The main selling point here is that once unpacked, the OF420L is almost a full-sized, regular acoustic guitar.
+The main selling point here is that once unpacked, the OF422L is almost a full-sized, regular acoustic guitar.
 So it should offer a similar playing experience to that of your regular acoustics.

-The main features of this collapsible guitar include a solid Sitka spruce top, sapele back and sides, Grover tuners, 24.5″ scale length, and an under-bridge pickup system for amplified play, or quiet practice with headphones.
+The main features of this collapsible guitar include a solid Sitka spruce top, sapele back and sides, quality Grover tuners, 24.5″ scale length, and an under-bridge pickup system for amplified play.

 This backpack guitar also comes with a specially designed, high-quality carry bag to enable it to easily fit in any aircraft overhead storage locker.
 The premium bag even has a pocket for your laptop.